 Here’s a quick look at why you can’t rely on plastic recycling codes to identify products with BPA.

-Is BPA an Issue?
+Is BPA Really an Issue?

 Some researchers claim that exposure to BPA may be harmful to humans, though the FDA lists it as safe for consumer use.
 Honestly, the science and facts about the effects of BPA could fill a lengthy article.
 But if you prefer to err on the side of caution, it’s easy to eliminate BPA from your home.